Updated: June 30, 2023

-Unfortunately, only a handful of people are able to do it.
-And even fewer are those who are able to sustain it for the long term.
+Unfortunately, only a handful of people can do it.
+And even fewer are those who can sustain it for the long term.

 So what’s the secret of these people who have successfully eliminated debt from their lives?

-I could only guess.
-Perhaps because I believe that each one of us live in our own unique circumstances.
+I could only guess, perhaps, because I believe that each one of us lives in our own unique circumstances.

 Patience with the Details

-One of the reasons why we get into financial trouble, specially with credit card debt, is because we don’t take time to balance our actual income against our daily expenses.
+One of the reasons why we get into financial trouble, especially with credit card debt, is that we don’t take time to balance our actual income against our daily expenses.

 Being practical means appreciating things for their function.
 When we begin to buy things for their use and efficiency – we will start to discover our real necessities and learn to let go of the non-essentials.

-For example, a shirt, pragmatically speaking, is just a piece of cloth that we need to cover our body – so there’s really no need to buy expensive brands when there are cheaper alternatives which are comfortable and sometimes, as fashionable.
+For example, a shirt, pragmatically speaking, is just a piece of cloth that we need to cover our body – so there’s really no need to buy expensive brands when there are cheaper alternatives that are comfortable and, sometimes, as fashionable.
 Moreover, there’s really no need to buy one if we have enough of them already.